 Details of the Coquí RadioPharmaceuticals medical isotope facility

-The medical isotope production facility will have a total floor space of 250,000ft².
-It will be built on 25 acres of land donated by the University of Florida Foundation in January 2015.
+The medical isotope production facility will have a 250,000ft² total floor space.
+It will be built on a 25-acre land area donated by the University of Florida Foundation in January 2015.

 Medical isotopes are used in medical tests to detect a wide range of diseases, including cancer and cardiovascular diseases.
 Technetium-99m, which is derived from Mo-99, is the most widely used medical isotope in the world.

-Location benefits of the medical isotope production facility
+Location of the medical isotope production facility

 The state of Florida also has an emergency plan in place because of existing power reactors.

-Sustainability features of Coquí's facility
+Sustainability profile of the Coquí facility

 Contractors involved with Coquí’s medical isotope production facility

-The company was founded in 2009 with the aim of establishing a reliable and commercially-scalable medical diagnostic and therapeutic radioisotopes supply base in the US.
+The company was founded in 2009 with the aim of establishing a reliable and commercially scalable medical diagnostic and therapeutic radioisotope supply base in the US.